If your child has

 Specific vitamins and minerals include: Iron, zinc, magnesium, potassium, calcium, vitamin C

 The reality: Kids with ADHD don’t have lower levels of vitamins and minerals than other kids.
-Giving your child vitamin and mineral supplements she doesn’t need can be harmful.
+Giving your child vitamin and mineral supplements that aren’t necessary can be harmful.
 Consult your doctor before giving them to your child.

-Keep in mind: If you have any reason to think your child might have low levels of a specific vitamin or mineral, tell her doctor.
-A pediatrician can test her blood levels.
+Keep in mind: If you have any reason to think your child might have low levels of a specific vitamin or mineral, tell your child’s health care provider.
+They can test your child’s blood levels.

 What you may hear: Herbal supplements can reduce ADHD symptoms.
 And since they’re made from plants, they’re safe.